garywong-bc/nrm-survey/README.md

 1. To login the database, open the DB pod terminal (via OpenShift Console or `oc rsh`) and enter:
   `MYSQL_PWD="$MYSQL_PASSWORD" mysql -h 127.0.0.1 -u $MYSQL_USER -D $MYSQL_DATABASE`

-2. To reset all deployed objects (this will destroy all data amd persistent volumes).
+2. To reset all deployed objects (this will destroy all data and persistent volumes).
 Only do this on a botched initial install or if you have the DB backed up and ready to restore into the new wiped database.
   `oc -n b7cg3n-deploy delete all,secret,pvc -l app=xyz`

   NOTE: The ConfigMap will be left as-is, so to delete:
   `oc -n b7cg3n-deploy delete cm/xyz-app-config`

+  OR:
+    `oc -n b7cg3n-deploy delete all,secret,pvc -l app=$S`
+  and
+    `oc -n b7cg3n-deploy delete cm/$S-app-config`

 3. To recreate `config.php` in a ConfigMap form (e.g. due to a new version of LimeSurvey or additional NRM-specific setup parameters).
     a. update [./application/config/config-mysql.php] or   [./application/config/config-postgresql.php]